 And it occurred to me that people of conscience should say and do something about it.
 This work of “social entrepreneurship,” to go to a new stage to strengthen legal and practical protections for life in the medical context, is needed in our age.

-Tell us about the LLG project.
-What specific protections does it put in place for a potential patient?
+What specific protections does your concept put in place for a potential patient?

 Simply, it is the next generation of advance medical planning.
 Instead of a piece of paper (an Advance Directive) being the only means of protection for life, a new paradigm with a host of protections is put into place.